wbudic/PerlCNF/Specifications_For_CNF_ReadMe.md

    1. Reserved words relate to instructions, that are specially treated, and interpreted by the parser to perform extra or specifically processing on the current value.
    2. Reserved instructions can't be used for future custom ones, and also not recommended tag or property names.
    3. Current Reserved words list is.
        - CONST      - Concentrated list of constances, or individually tagged name and its value.
        - VARIABLE   - Concentrated list of anons, or individually tagged name and its value.
        - DATA       - CNF scripted delimited data property, having uniform table data rows.
        - FILE       - CNF scripted delimited data property is in a separate file.
        - %LOG       - Log settings property, i.e. enabled=1, console=1.
        - TABLE      - SQL related.
        - TREE       - Property is a CNFNode tree containing multiple depth nested children nodes.
        - INCLUDE    - Include properties from another file to this repository.
                       - Included files constances are ignored if are in parent file assigned.
                       - Includes are processed last and not on the spot, so their anons encountered take over precedence.
                       - Include instruction use is not recommended and is as same to as calling the parse method of the parser.
        - INDEX      - SQL related.
-       - INSTRUCT - Provides custom new anonymous instruction.
+       - INSTRUCTOR - Provides custom new anonymous instruction to the repository.
        - VIEW       - SQL related.
        - PLUGIN     - Provides property type extension for the PerlCNF repository.
-       - PROCESSOR- Registered processor to be called once all parsing is done and repository secured.
+       - PROCESSOR  - Registered processor to be called once all parsing is done and repository secured.
        - SQL        - SQL related.
        - MIGRATE    - SQL related.
        - MACRO
           1. Value is searched and replaced by a property value, outside the property scripted.
           2. Parsing abruptly stops if this abstract property specified is not found.
           3. Macro format specifications, have been aforementioned in this document.
 However, make sure that your macro a constant also including the *$* signifier if desired.
        - LIB        - Loads dynamically an external Perl package via either path or as a standard module.
 This is ghosting normal 'use' and 'require' statements.
        - DO         - Performs a controlled out scope evaluation of an embedded Perl script or execution of a shell system command.
 This requires the DO_ENABLED constance to be set for the parser.
 Otherwise, is not enabled by default.

 ## CNF META Instructions